 The culture part is also well- explained with presentations and short videos, photos and references to each of the ethnicities/ communities that shaped Malacca.
 Remaining traditions from the Portuguese era are still valid even after 5 centuries!
 Additionally, a legend was ruined here for me as l realised that Magellan was not the first human to circumnavigate the globe!
 Enrique of Malacca, his personal slave , is claimed to be this person instead.
 The story behind is really fascinated!

 Other important buildings are A Famosa Fort, Sultanate Palace Museum, Mosque, Warrior Monument etc. You will need a lot of time to visit all of them!
-The walk along the river is also an important part of the touristic attractions.
+The walk along the river is also an important part of Malacca attractions.
 Additionally, the old city offers many historical points of interest, hidden within the modern life.
 You didn’t expect anything less from a city that has received so many influences over the centuries, right?
 However, it is not only about the past – you can find a kite museum, a submarine and a stamp museum among others too!

-Food is a vital part of the life as in any place in Malaysia– inspiration comes from India, China, the colonists and of course the Malay people!
+Food is a vital part of life as in any place in Malaysia– inspiration comes from India, China, the colonists and of course the Malay people!
 Many restaurants representing these cuisines are scattered across the town.
-Moreover, there are some vegetarian restaurants and healthy eating lifestyle too – the western influence is very obvious sometimes.
-Some interesting coffee shops are laying across the river, I would say it is a must in Malacca to have a seat in one of them, unwind and observe people at least once during your visit!
+Moreover, there are some vegetarian restaurants (yeah!!) and some promoting the healthy eating lifestyle too – the western influence is very obvious sometimes.
+Some cute coffee shops are laying across the river, I would say it is a must in Malacca to have a seat in one of them, unwind and observe people at least once during your visit!
 By the way, have you ever tried nutmeg fresh juice?
 If not.. you are in the right place!
 A traditional, local recipe for a common seed/fruit in a completely new context – I loved it and in the future I will try to make it myself!